 “Just go start something.”

 It’s a popular mantra these days with bestselling books like The Art of the Start.
 But I don’t feel it’s a particularly useful mantra.
 Many people are good starters.
 In fact, I’d estimate that for every hundred starters there would only be one or two finishers.

 After blogging for a few years, I get a lot of emails from newer bloggers asking for advice.
 Even in a two paragraph email it’s easy to separate the starters from finishers.
 The starters email me, overflowing with enthusiasm and big goals.
 Maybe they even have a few articles online.
 Maybe they’ve slapped on a few ads or a widget.
 But, after a few months I never hear from them again.
 Maybe they got bored.

 The finishers are completely different.
 They have the same level of enthusiasm, but it’s controlled.
 They talk about their posting schedule or their projects.
 Most importantly, they outline their goals in years, not in weeks and months.
 These are also the people that, after meeting them, have often gone on to greatly eclipse my own blog so that they are now the ones receiving email from new bloggers.

 It’s good to be both a starter and finisher.
 But, it’s difficult to be both, so if you have to pick, choose to finish.
 Choose to show up every day until the job is done.
 Choose the pursuit that appears more boring on the surface, but has richer rewards in its depth.
 Choose to stick with a plan even if it isn’t paying out immediately.
 Choose to be consistent.

 - Book: The War of Art – Break Through the Blocks and Win Your Inner Creative Battles

 Popular search terms for this article:

-How to be consistent, being consistent, be consistent, how to be consistent in life, how to be more consistent, i have been successful in my role by consistently, how to become consistent, how to be consistent at work, how to be consistent in studying, consistency at work
+How to be consistent, being consistent, be consistent, how to be more consistent, how to be consistent in life, i have been successful in my role by consistently, how to become consistent, how to be consistent at work, how to be consistent in studying, consistency at work